OnArrow/recite_word/Lesson/7/Lesson62.md

 ```

 ```
 What's matter with Jimmy?
-Does he have a headache?
+Does she have a headache?

-He doesn't have a headache, he has a measles
+She doesn't have a headache, she has a measles

 What must we do?